Route of the Postman

 Back to Eugene by sunset.
 Tired in the clean way.

-Day VII: Rest and Ready
+Day VI: Rest and Ready · Sunday, May 24

 Coffee.
 Late breakfast.
 A room where people can read near each other without needing to perform conversation.
 A porch photo that someone will eventually frame.
 A grocery run for road snacks: trail mix, jerky, fruit, water, Echo’s preferred treats.